Self-Installation for Fixed Wireless Access During the COVID-19 Pandemic

 The ODU contains the wireless power receiver and outdoor FWA hardware, and is attached to the exterior side of the window opposite the IDU.
 Power and data are passed wirelessly through the window pane.

-To make the self-installed CPE successful, several factors must be considered:
+To make the self-installed CPE successful, several factors should be considered:

 Simplicity: The average customer can not be expected to follow complicated instructions or understand the technical aspects of an installation.
 The procedure has to be simple enough that anyone can install it.